OpenMDAO/AcousticAnalogies.jl/docs/src/index.md

   An acoustic analogy is a noise prediction approach that takes information from one area of the fluid domain (e.g., a propeller blade surface, or a fictitious surface surrounding a complicated flow) and calculates the acoustics radiated by the flow.
-The particular acoustic analogy used by `AcousticAnalogies.jl` is especially well-suited for predicting tonal propeller/rotor noise, and has features that ease its inclusion in multi-disciplinary analyses and optimizations.
+The particular acoustic analogy implemented in `AcousticAnalogies.jl` is especially well-suited for predicting tonal propeller/rotor noise, and has features that ease its inclusion in gradient-based optimizations.

 * Mathy answer: